American Government for Christian Homeschoolers

 Summary

-American Government for Christian Homeschoolers is much more entertaining and thought-provoking than most courses on government, but it really needs lively discussion that encourages students to consider Clifton’s arguments and decide whether they agree with him or not.
+American Government for Christian Homeschoolers is much more entertaining and thought-provoking than most courses on government, but it needs lively discussion that encourages students to consider Clifton’s arguments and decide whether they agree with him or not.

 Pricing Information